• There are no suggestions because the search field is empty.

 Team Sports vs. Individual Sports: How to Help Your Child Choose

-Before delving into the intricacies of team sports vs. individual sports, it's crucial to understand that engaging in any form of sport is a boon to a child's physical and mental health.
 Studies show that physically active kids benefit from higher test scores, are less likely to become obese, are more likely to go to college, and often see higher earning potential as they grow into adulthood.
+Parents are often faced with the choice of signing their children up for team sports vs individual sports - and wonder if one is better than the other.

 The Aspen Institute Sports & Society Program is just one of many organizations that not only tracks the benefits of regular physical activity at an early age but also helps promote healthy communities through sports.
 They share that “physical activity in general is associated with improved academic achievement, including grades and standardized test scores.
 Further, such activity can affect attitudes and academic behavior, including enhanced concentration, attention, and improved classroom behavior.”